 Now use all my tips above and write the first 100 words of a story so exciting, mysterious and wonderful that it’ll hook the reader and leave them begging you to finish the story!

-Dad was completely perplexed when the moment we got home, we ran up into his office and slammed the door shut on him.
+The moment we got home, we ran up into Dad’s office and slammed the door shut on him.
+He was so distracted that I’m not sure he noticed.
 Using Caroline’s advice, we got working and soon discovered writing is a messy business.

 We chopped and changed words all evening.
 Argued over ideas.
-It took a lot of work to convince Aoife that her plan to include a monkey just wasn’t working.
+Searched for story ideas with monkeys.
 We went through a lot of scrap paper.
 But eventually we got there and just as the sun started to set, we placed the opening paragraphs of our story on our trampoline in the garden, shivered and rushed back inside.

 Now we had to wait.

 A little frazzled we sat on the floor in my bedroom.